checkCircle

 Key takeaways

-• For most cryptocurrency investors, crypto is subject to ordinary income and capital gains tax in Australia.
+• Cryptocurrency is subject to ordinary income and capital gains tax in Australia

 • In recent years, the ATO has used ‘data matching’ to crack down on crypto tax fraud.